Early release content will be available to watch in March. All sessions will be individually CPD accredited.

 Speaker Dr Natalia Zarate-Lopez

-Dr Natalia Zarate-Lopez Consultant gastroenterology, UCLH
+Dr Natalia Zarate-Lopez Consultant gastroenterology, University College London Hospitals NHS Foundation Trust

 feedback